By ProFellow Founder, Dr. Vicki Johnson

 Success story #2: Recent graduate with wavering confidence wins a Pickering Fellowship, a full funding award for her dream Master’s program

-One aspiring graduate student who is interested in a Foreign Service career joined Fully Funded because she had wavering confidence about her ability to compete for nationally competitive full funding awards for master’s degrees like the Thomas R. Pickering Graduate Foreign Affairs Fellowship, which has a less than 10% acceptance rate.
-Through Fully Funded, she learned why and how she could stand out among so many outstanding candidates.
-She successfully applied the MATCH ME formulaᵀᴹ in her personal statement to effectively express memorable elements from her unique study abroad experience, language skills, and family upbringing.
-When she made it to the finalist interviews, she applied the strategies from the Fully Funded module on interviews to comprehensively prepare and enter the intense individual and panel interviews with confidence.
+One aspiring graduate student who is interested in a Foreign Service career joined the Fully Funded Course and Mentorship Program because she had wavering confidence about her ability to compete for nationally competitive full funding awards for master’s degrees like the Thomas R. Pickering Graduate Foreign Affairs Fellowship, which has a less than 10% acceptance rate.
+Through the Fully Funded Course, she learned why and how she could stand out among so many outstanding candidates.
+She successfully applied the MATCH ME Formulaᵀᴹ in her personal statement to effectively express memorable elements from her unique study abroad experience, language skills, and family upbringing.
+When she made it to the finalist interviews, she applied the strategies from the Fully Funded Course module on interviews to comprehensively prepare and enter the intense individual and panel interviews with confidence.
 When she notified me that she was selected for the Pickering Fellowship, she was flabbergasted that she had won!
-She can now enter any graduate school she is selected for and will have a full fellowship covering her tuition and living expenses.
-I encouraged her to apply to the very best graduate schools, including Harvard’s Kennedy School, which was not on her list of schools at her fellowship acceptance.
-I look forward to sharing her next success story of entrance to a top graduate program.
+2022 update: Oumama is now a second-year master’s student at the John Hopkins School of Advanced International Studies (SAIS)!

 Success story #3: Rejected 2018 Fulbright applicant is now a finalist for a 2020 Fulbright U.S. Student Award, the Congress Bundestag Youth Exchange fellowship in Germany AND the NYC Urban Fellows Program

-A candidate who was disappointed by a rejection from a 2018 Fulbright award entered the Fully Funded program because she wanted to pursue an international career in social impact and she knew fellowships could be an avenue for a more exciting challenge than her entry-level job offered.
-Her biggest takeaway from the Fully Funded course was how to be highly specific.
+Rachel S., a candidate who was disappointed by a rejection from a 2018 Fulbright award entered the Fully Funded Course and Mentorship Program because she wanted to pursue an international career in social impact and she knew fellowships could be an avenue for a more exciting challenge than her entry-level job offered.
+Her biggest takeaway from the Fully Funded Course was how to be highly specific.
 Her first Fulbright application included a broad research proposal with inadequate details, which likely raised questions about its feasibility.
-She learned from the Fully Funded curriculum how to make her application more memorable, specific and mutually beneficial.
+She learned from the Fully Funded Course curriculum how to make her application more memorable, specific and mutually beneficial.
 Even more importantly, she learned how to structure a succinct but comprehensive research proposal that effectively showcased the objectives, research methods and outcomes of the project.
-She is now a finalist for a 2020 Fulbright award AND a finalist interviewing for the Congress Bundestag Youth Exchange Fellowship in Germany and the New York City Urban Fellows program!
-Much of her success came from her extensive background research on these awards to understand their mission, goals and ideal candidate, which she learned how to do in the Fully Funded program.
+Rachel was a finalist for a 2020 Fulbright award AND a finalist interviewing for the Congress Bundestag Youth Exchange Fellowship in Germany and the New York City Urban Fellows program!
+Much of her success came from her extensive background research on these awards to understand their mission, goals and ideal candidate, which she learned how to do in the Fully Funded Course and Mentorship Program.
+2022 Update: Rachel received acceptances to 8 graduate schools and is now a fully funded master’s student AND the winner of a 2022 Herbert Scoville Jr. Peace Fellowship.

 Success story #4: Mid-career professional concerned about her age is selected for Coro’s Women in Leadership Program AND Urban Leaders Fellowship

-Some participants join Fully Funded because they feel their age is a roadblock to acceptance to fellowships.
+Some participants join Fully Funded Course and Mentorship Program because they feel their age is a roadblock to acceptance to fellowships.
 I teach participants that factors like age have much less to do with your competitiveness than your ability to express why the program is a good fit for your goals and how you will help further the program’s mission.
-One Fully Funded participant was skeptical she could get accepted to fellowships after a few previous rejections.
+One Fully Funded Course participant was skeptical she could get accepted to fellowships after a few previous rejections.
 However, she learned how to do extensive background research on each award to understand each program’s mission and ideal candidate.
-Also, a major benefit that she gained from the Fully Funded program was my personal introductions to former fellows in ProFellow’s International Fellows Network, which is a benefit offered to all students enrolled in Fully Funded.
+Also, a major benefit that she gained from the Fully Funded Course was introductions to former fellows in ProFellow’s International Fellows Network, which is a benefit offered to all students enrolled in Fully Funded Course and Mentorship Program.
 Through speaking with former fellows, she was able to get insider information on the application process and interviews.
-After working diligently on her applications, she now has several finalist interviews and fellowship offers, including a spot in the Coro’s Women in Leadership Program and the Urban Leaders Fellowship, and a finalist interview for a highly competitive Environmental Defense Fund fellowship.
+After working diligently on her applications, she now has several finalist interviews and fellowship offers.
+2022 Update: Maryruth was selected for Coro’s 2020 Women in Leadership Program AND the Urban Leaders Fellowship!

-Very soon, I am going to be opening enrollment for a limited number of spots in the Fully Funded online course and mentorship program, where you can learn the MATCH ME formulaᵀᴹ for developing a competitive application.
+Several times a year, we open enrollment for a the Fully Funded Course and Mentorship Program, where you can learn the MATCH ME Formulaᵀᴹ for developing a competitive application.
 This program is suited to anyone at any age, education or career level who is ready to commit to the competitive application process and prepare their strongest applications possible for fully funded graduate programs, fellowships and full funding awards.
 Note, this is not a 1:1 advising program.
-This is an online course and group mentorship program with lifetime access that teaches you strategies to prepare a winning application.
-You’ll also be able to participate in twice-monthly group “Office Hours” with me for your questions and cohort support.
-If you are ready to access and apply the strategies of multi-award winners and take responsibility for your success, this is the program for you!
+This is an online course and group mentorship program that teaches you strategies to prepare a winning application.
+You’ll also be able to participate in twice-monthly group “Office Hours” for your questions and cohort support.
+If you are ready to access and apply the strategies of multi-award winners, this is the program for you!

-Join the VIP list to be the first to know when Fully Funded is open for enrollment!
+Join the VIP Waiting List to be the first to know when the Fully Funded Course and Mentorship Program is open for enrollment!

 *formerly known as the ProFellow Accelerator Course

-Dr. Vicki Johnson is Founder and CEO of ProFellow, the world’s leading online resource for professional and academic fellowships.
+Dr. Vicki Johnson is Founder and Director of ProFellow, the world’s leading online resource for professional and academic fellowships.
 She is a four-time fellow, top Ph.D. scholar, Fulbright recipient and an award-winning social entrepreneur.
-Join the VIP list to be the first to know when Fully Funded is open for enrollment!
+She is the Creator and Director of Fully Funded, an award-winning online course and mentorship program for graduate school applicants seeking to find and win full funding.